-- A demonstration of competency (major and oral) is required of all degree candidates.
-Writing and Information Literacy competencies will be demonstrated within the major.
-Some majors also require their students to demonstrate computer competency.
-Find the competency requirements for your major in the catalog.
+- A demonstration of major competency is required of all degree candidates.
+The competency requirements for your major can be found in the catalog.

 - You must fulfill the Liberal Arts Core requirements in effect when you entered UNC Asheville as a degree-seeking student unless specifically exempted from the requirement, in writing, by the Vice Chancellor for Academic Affairs or his/her designee.
 You must meet the major requirements in effect when you declared your major OR changed your major and/or concentration unless an exception is made by the Department Chair, subject to the approval of the Vice Chancellor for Academic Affairs.